V4 Styrofoam Workspace [Melting]

 First idea of the line production for the Styrofoam Workspace:

-As I mentioned before, in a normal extruder the material takes too long to get out of it, this is because of it lightweight (again) so while I was extruding I had to constantly push the material into the extruder, because when you use a extrusion screw, this ones have different diameters all along the screw, so with this, it moves the material towards the nozzle with pressure, the problem with this, in relation with styrofoam, is that in this case, the priority is to grab as much material as possible and with the different diameters that’s not possible, so the easiest way to extrude it faster is to use a drill instead of the extrusion screw or a worm shaft (image 3), and, as you can imagine, the bigger the diameter is, the more material will be able to transform in the same amount of time.
+As I mentioned before, in a normal extruder the material takes too long to get out of it, this is because of it lightweight (again) so while I was extruding I had to constantly push the material into the extruder, because when you use a extrusion screw, this ones have different diameters all along the screw, so with this, it moves the material towards the nozzle with pressure, the problem with this, in relation with styrofoam, is that in this case, the priority is to grab as much material as possible and with the different diameters that’s not possible, so the easiest way to extrude it faster is to use an auger instead of the extrusion screw (image 3), and, as you can imagine, the bigger the diameter is, the more material will be able to transform in the same amount of time.

 Another thing I was thinking about, its that maybe it could be faster to pelletize the material while it comes out from the extruder, instead of extrude and then shred it.
-Basically its the same but the two of them integrated in only one machine

-The idea of proposing injection as a method of product creation, is that due to all the volume that is reduced at the process of recovering the PS, low amounts of raw material will be obtained, therefore, to generate a considerable output of products, these must be of a small scale, so the injection machine is perfect for this!
+The idea of proposing injection as a method of product creation, is that due to all the volume that is reduced at the process of recovering the PS, low amounts of raw material will be obtained, therefore, to generate a considerable output of products, these must be of a small scale, so, the injection machine is perfect for this!

 Also I will like to share with you my experience injecting Styrofoam, it was a interesting and surprising result.
-I made it without releasing the aire before injecting, I put the shredded styrofoam directly on the injection machine, obviously it took much more time than with the other type of plastics, I had to press it like 10 times before injecting (image 4)
+I made it without releasing the air before injecting, I put the shredded styrofoam directly on the injection machine, obviously it took much more time than with the other type of plastics, I had to press it like 10 times before injecting (image 4)

 So in this topic I invite you to discuss of extrusion/ pelletizing/ Injection etc. (with styrofoam) you know/ have experienced!